nocobase/nocobase/packages/core/client/docs/intro.md

  * title: Router
  */
 import React from 'react';
-import { Route, Switch, Link, MemoryRouter as Router } from 'react-router-dom';
+import { Route, Routes, Link, MemoryRouter as Router } from 'react-router-dom';

 const Home = () => <h1>Home</h1>;
 const About = () => <h1>About</h1>;